e11938258/InDMP/README.md

 ## Test cases

 To verify the functionality of InDMP, a set of functional and non-functional test cases was created to model common situations in DMP development during the research.
-Each test case is run using a GET request to the DMP simulation tool application or repository API, therefore it can be run from any browser.
+With specific exceptions, every test case can be execute using a GET request to the DMP or repository service simulation app, therefore it can be run from any browser.
 Because of OAuth authorization, it is necessary to use two separate browsers each for one service.
 The result can be read from the response.
-For further verification, the log of all three applications that are created within each folder can be used.
+For further verification, the log of all three applications can be found within folders.

 #### Modification scope of services